RNGKing/marked_one/README.md

 ## What is Marked One?

-Marked On is a pure Gleam implementation of the [GitHub Markdown Specification](https://github.github.com/gfm/) The goal is to create a library that consumes strings and outputs a queryable data source that you can use whenever you need to build your own output specification.
+Marked One is a pure Gleam implementation of the [GitHub Markdown Specification](https://github.github.com/gfm/) The goal is to create a library that consumes strings and outputs a queryable data source that you can use whenever you need to build your own output specification.